 Stock Keeping Unit

-Stock Keeping Unit (SKUs): Introduction
+Stock Keeping Unit (SKUs): Meaning and Benefits

 Businesses that sell products need to keep a detailed inventory of the items that they sell.
 Moreover, they need a system through which they can track the movement of their inventory to ensure sound performance.